auoie/tinystuffdev/content/notes/rocket-league.md

 ```

 BakkesMod reports that [vc_redist.x64.exe is missing](https://github.com/bakkesmodorg/BakkesMod2-Plugins/issues/2).
-The comments in the linked issue appear to shows ways to remove this warning message.
+The comments in the linked issue appear to show ways to remove this warning message.
 It still works so I'm just going to ignore this warning.

 I tried to install the [Rocket League Tracker App](https://rocketleague.tracker.network/rocket-league/app).
 I tried two different commands.
 I kept getting an error with the Overwolf installer.